 - The accused knew the substance with which he was dealing qualifies as an analog

-While the government may rely on circumstantial evidence in proving either of the above, the lawyers at Berry Law Firm will fight to continually ensure that the government must present a sufficient amount of evidence when trying to obtain a conviction and that the government has not “cut corners” in seeking a conviction.
+While the government may rely on circumstantial evidence in proving either of the above, the lawyers at Berry Law will fight to continually ensure that the government must present a sufficient amount of evidence when trying to obtain a conviction and that the government has not “cut corners” in seeking a conviction.

 Protect your rights.
 Protect your future.
-Contact our team of Lincoln designer drug attorneys at Berry Law Firm today to discuss your defense.
+Contact our team of Lincoln designer drug attorneys at Berry Law today to discuss your defense.